 There’s a lot to love about making guacamole, all the way from the chunky avocados to slices of tender cherry tomatoes added for color and texture.

 To be completely honest, if I had it my way I’d add cilantro, but Shawn doesn’t like the stuff.
 Yep, he’s one of those people.
 Gotta love him! 🙂

 This time of year I take my herbs outdoors (I keep them in containers so I can bring them in during the winter), and I’ll start a new pot with cilantro.
 I love to have it on-hand so I can add a little bit of cilantro here and there.
 Because I’m a cilantro lover.
 You know what they say?
 Opposites attract!

 This recipe is so fresh and easy to make.
 We try to keep avocados at the ready so we can make this best vegan guacamole when the mood hits us.
 Which is often!

 - Some people prefer fresh garlic in their avocado dip vegan recipe.
 Others think it’s too strong.
-Here’s a tip, remove the center vein from a piece of garlic and it helps take some of the tangy taste out.
+Here’s a tip, remove the center vein from a piece of fresh garlic and it helps take some of the tangy taste out.
 That said we use garlic powder to keep the flavor of garlic tamped down a bit.

 - Wondering how to make guac even better?
 You could cook fresh garlic, just for a couple of minutes, and only at medium heat (you never want to burn garlic), to soften the garlic flavor.

 - Add a teaspoon or two of chopped cilantro for even more garden fresh flavor.
 Cilantro is a very divisive ingredient, with some people hating it.
-If you want to add some garden fresh flavors to your guacamole, chop of some fresh chives or parsley and stir it in.
+If you want to add some garden fresh flavors to your perfect avocado guacamole without cilantro, chop of some fresh chives or parsley and stir it in.
 It really makes a big difference.